MSSPLab/mssplab.github.io/_pages/about.markdown

 ![home](/assets/images/about.png){:class="img-responsive"}

 Offensive and defensive cybersecurity research.
-Malware analysis reports, threat huting and intelligence.
+Malware analysis reports, threat hunting and intelligence.

 You can find us at GitHub:
 [MSSPLab](https://github.com/MSSPLab)